astralis327/cs2263_hw01/README.md

 ### Usage

-Each of the files in this project can be run in the command line by first typing with the `javac` command, followed by the filename and its extension:

-    javac HelloWorld.java

-Then execute the program with the `java` command:

-    java HelloWorld
+This project can be built and run using Gradle, which must be downloaded.
+Before the project can be run, Gradle must be initialized using `Gradle init.`

+The command `Gradle build` can be called to build the project, after which `Gradle run` may be called to run the project.

 ### Contributions
 Contributions to this project are not needed at this time.
 Please check back a later date.